jasoncsmith/File-Uploader-API/README.md

-# file-uploader-api
-File Uploader Api
+# File Uploader Api

-A simple cross-browser file uploader API that removes the idiosyncrosies of the file input element.
+A simple cross-browser native JavaScript file uploader API that removes the idiosyncrosies of the file input element.

 ## To Run
 1. Install Node.js